 Innovation: The CCDB developed new methodologies in order to provide an high-throughput service capable of sequencing over 1 million specimens per year.
 This included sequencing methodologies, advanced robotics, protocol development and physically redesigning the lab to maximize workflow efficiency.

 The Global Malaise Trap Program (GMP) is an international initiative with a goal of capturing detailed temporal and spatial information on terrestrial arthropod communities across the globe.
-GMP couples the use passive traps, that capture thousands of specimens, with DNA barcoding to generate occurrence data.
-The international scale and the brute-force capture methodology introduced volatility in the sample supply chain required revision of workflows to ensure timely analysis.
+GMP couples the use of passive traps that capture thousands of specimens with DNA barcoding to generate occurrence data.
+The international scale and the brute-force capture methodology introduced volatility in the sample supply chain that required revision of workflows to ensure timely analysis.
 In addition, having minimal taxonomic information provided on incoming tissues required development of more universal and flexible analysis protocols.

 Innovation: The CCDB deployed new methods of automated validation of sequence data resulting from the global malaise traps.
 These new methods were able to provide a stronger layer of confirmation before sequence data was shared among the partner labs.